sourcegraph/about/blogposts/thyme-a-simple-cli-to-measure-human-time-and-focus.md

 Time-tracking programs are a dime a dozen, but when we looked around, we didn't find any that we’d want to use day-to-day as developers.
 Existing trackers made you manually enter information, use a clunky GUI, or didn't let you drill down into the data.
 We wanted a time-tracking utility that had all the things you’d expect from a great developer tool: a simple and easy CLI, full control and access to the raw data, and source code that’s hackable and open.

-So we wrote [Thyme](https://sourcegraph.com/github.com/sourcegraph/thyme), an open-source command-line tool that lets you easily track and analyze the time you spend on your computer.
+So we wrote [Thyme](https://sourcegraph.com/github.com/sourcegraph/thyme), an open source command-line tool that lets you easily track and analyze the time you spend on your computer.
 Think of it as a sampling profiler, but for You instead of your machine.

 ### Finding actionable productivity insights with Thyme